ernestorendon/cap4770-finalproject/readme.md

 ### 1. Clone the repo

 ### 2. Install dependencies
-`pip install pymongo dnspython python-dotenv`
+`pip install pymongo dnspython python-dotenv ipykernel`

 ### 3. Set Up Environment Variables
 Create a `.env` file in the root directory the cloned repo.
 This file will contain your MongoDB connection credentials.
 Use `example.env` as a template to create `.env`